Jordan Pruitt

+Jordan Pruitt Fuente (née Jordan Lynne Pruitt; born May 19, 1991) is an American former singer-songwriter living in Nashville.
+She has released two albums.
+Her debut single "Outside Looking In" charted on the U.S. Billboard Hot 100 at number 77.

+History

-Jordan Pruitt Fuente (née Jordan Lynne Pruitt; born May 19, 1991) is an American former singer-songwriter living in Nashville, Tennessee.
-After recording a demo EP in 2005, Pruitt was consequently signed to Hollywood Records at age 12.
-She went on to tour with the likes of numerous other artists including Drake Bell, Demi Lovato, The Jonas Brothers, High School Musical, The Cheetah Girls, and Plain White T's.
-She is currently in the process of writing her first book, AA: Abused Anonymous, a 12-step self-help book for those who have experienced abuse, and is hoping to publish the book soon.
-Jordan and her husband Brian Fuente own The Aero Bar and Aero Build based in Nashville, TN.
+After recording a demo EP at the age of 12 in 2005, Pruitt was signed to Hollywood Records.
+She toured with artists including Drake Bell, Demi Lovato, the Jonas Brothers, High School Musical, The Cheetah Girls, and the Plain White T's.
+She is writing her first book, AA: Abused Anonymous, a 12-step self-help book for those who have experienced abuse.
+Pruitt and her husband Brian Fuente own The Aero Bar and Aero Build in Nashville.

-Pruitt has released two albums, the debut, No Ordinary Girl (2007), followed by a second, Permission to Fly (2008).
-Her debut single, "Outside Looking In", charted on the US Billboard 100 at number 77.

 Early life

-Pruitt was born and raised in Loganville, Georgia.
+Pruitt was born in Loganville, Georgia and grew up there.
 She went to school at Covenant Christian Academy.
 She started writing songs at age nine.
-In 2005, she recorded a demo album that was eventually discovered.
-Shortly after, Pruitt was signed to Hollywood Records.
+In 2005, she recorded a demo album and signed to Hollywood Records.